helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 ```

 ### Extract the event data
+The payload of the message is a complete Aerospike record serialised as JSON.
+These items are extracted:

+1. Event value
+2. Tag id
+3. Event source

+These values are used in aggregation step.

 ```javascript
 let payload = JSON.parse(eventMessage.value);
 // Morph the array of bins to and object